Gmagon/src.gmagon.com/source/products/store/trytoflac/docs.md

 # MANUAL
 ## TryToFLAC
-An FLAC audio converter for Mac
+A FLAC audio converter for Mac

 Version 4.0